-It’s worth bearing in mind, though, that now that Clydes is so big — with up to 35 training contract places annually, the firm is now among the biggest trainers of solicitors in the country — the differences between departments can be similarly huge.
-“Responsibility in departments varies with notably low responsibility in larger litigation departments.
-In the departments with high responsibility there is significant opportunity to learn and develop skills,” one trainee tells us.
+It’s worth bearing in mind that Clydes is now so big — with up to 35 training contract places annually, the firm is among the biggest trainers of solicitors in the country — that the differences between departments can be similarly huge.
+Work is known to, at best, get trainees involved in “some seriously complex and high value claims” and, at worst, leave them feeling like “a monkey on a typewriter”.

-The Manchester office is “not as impressive as the London head office”, with no canteen.
-But the work/life balance is good — Clydes is a strong scorer in this area across the firm, with most lawyers clocking off by 7pm outside very busy periods.
-“The vast majority of times I can make and keep to evening plans.
-I have, however, been made to work on a Saturday at very last minute,” one trainee tells us.
-However, there can be wide variations between teams and offices.
+There can again be wide variations between teams and offices.
 While staying until 6pm “is classed as staying late” in the Manchester insurance team, this is certainly not the case in the London deal teams — and some feel that remuneration should rise to reflect this.

 In Clydes’ Guildford office, meanwhile, “you can’t spin your chair without knocking down a stack of boxes from the 1980s”.
-Each year a handful of London trainees inevitably get posted to Guildford for a few months, and find themselves about moaning about the commute — even though it’s usually tempered by finishing work earlier.
+Each year a handful of London trainees inevitably get posted to Guildford for a few months, and find themselves moaning about the commute — even though it’s usually tempered by finishing work earlier.